Delegated Classification: Introduction

 \subsection{Related work}

-Previous works have considered delegation of ML-related tasks that differ from our task of training a classifier: labeling of data points in \cite{CaiDP15}, and gathering information in \citep{chen2022selling}.
-The delegated task in \cite{azar2018computational} is computing a high-dimensional function $f(x_1, \dots, x_n)$, where obtaining coordinates is costly; by learning a single coordinate herself the principal can incentivize correct computation of $f(x)$.
-The delegated task in \cite{goldwasser2021interactive} is the closest to ours---the agent provides a classifier and the principal verifies its near-optimality within $\mathcal{H}$.
-A fundamental difference is that their agent is assumed to be adversarial rather than rational, and so interactive proofs are used instead of economic incentives.\looseness-1
+Previous works have considered delegation of ML-related tasks that differ from our task of training a classifier: labeling of data points in \cite{CaiDP15}, gathering information in \citep{chen2022selling}, and computing a costly high-dimensional function in \citep{azar2018computational}.
+In the delegated task of \citep{goldwasser2021interactive}, the agent provides a classifier and the principal verifies its near-optimality within $\mathcal{H}$.
+A fundamental difference is that their agent is assumed to be adversarial rather than rational, and so interactive proofs are used instead of economic incentives.\looseness=-1

 The Neyman-Pearson lemma has recently been connected to economic design by \cite{bates2022principal} in the context of adverse selection rather than moral hazard.
-The agent has a hidden type (e.g., whether a new drug is effective), and the optimal menu to offer this agent is designed based on the theory of e-values.
+The agent has a hidden type (e.g., whether a new drug is effective), and the optimal menu to offer this agent is designed based on the theory of \mbox{e-values}.
 When the hidden type has binary support, the method is equivalent to Neyman-Pearson.
 A ``moral'' link between the design of contracts (for a non-budgeted principal) and statistical inference (in particular likelihood ratios) was observed already in \cite{GrossmanHart83}, but no connection was made to the power of hypothesis tests.
 Other intersections of ML and contracts that do not involve delegation of learning-related tasks include strategic classification~\cite[e.g.,][]{KleinbergR19,KleinbergR20,AlonDPTT20} and online learning of optimal contracts~\cite{HoSV16,CohenDK22,ZhuEtAl22} Contract settings with a binary action and/or outcome space have been studied in \cite[e.g.,][]{DuettingEFK21,BabaioffFNW12,DuettingEFK23}.
 Not to be confused with our notion of delegation, there is a growing computational literature on delegation without monetary payments~\cite[e.g.,][]{kleinberg2018delegated}.

 To extrapolate from partial data, our work builds upon recent advancements in the study of learning curves, which characterize the expected generalization of learning as a function of dataset size and other exogenous factors \citep{viering2022shape}.
 There is growing empirical evidence that performance of modern neural networks can be predicted using simple scaling laws \citep[e.g.,][]{kaplan2020scaling,mahmood2022much, xia2022training, ghorbani2021scaling, alabdulmohsin2022revisiting, rosenfeld2019constructive, hoiem2021learning}, and theoretical results that back these findings in simplified settings \citep{bousquet2021theory, bousquet2022monotone, hutter2021learning, bisla2021theoretical}.